-The aim of the research projects is to resolve fundamental questions regarding the optimization of materials, processes, and design schemes for the manufacturing of printed electronics.
+The aim of the research projects is to resolve fundamental questions regarding the optimization of materials, processes, and design schemes for the manufacturing of organic and printed electronics.

 POESIE & InterPhase: 15 mio.
 Euro for Research at InnovationLab

 Two ambitious research projects are about to launch their activities at InnovationLab in Heidelberg.
 Our aim is to resolve fundamental questions regarding the optimization of materials, processes and design schemes for the manufacturing of printed electronics.
 The outcome of these projects will provide a decisive contribution towards the commercialization of this emerging, resource-efficient technology.

 Why printed electronics and what will it be used for?

 Using printing technologies for the production of electronic components will lead to devices with intriguing new properties such as transparency, flexibility, or stretchability.
 These properties will enable innovative product solutions in fields such as energy conversion, bioelectronics or medical diagnostics.
 Furthermore, biological and technical sensor systems are creating new opportunities for applications and for an economic utilization in the field of medical engineering.
 Being a cost-efficient method of mass production printed electronics present a tremendous potential for savings and therefore enables ubiquitous applications of electronic systems.
 However, before this vision can become a reality, fundamental understanding of the interplay between material properties, printing processes and performance limiting effects at device interfaces needs to be developed.
 Both projects will make important contributions to this understanding.

 BIOLICHT - Printed Bio-Organic Light-Emitting Devices: Towards Sustainable Optoelectronics